dramforever/fiveth/docs/control.md

 ```
 ( ..a 0 cond:( ..a -- ..a c ) body:( ..a -- ..b ) -- ..a 0 ) if c == 0
-Run cond, if c is false, run body and push 0
+Run cond, if c is false, push 0 without running body

 ( ..a 0 cond:( ..a -- ..a c ) body:( ..a -- ..b ) -- ..b 1 ) if c != 0
 Run cond, if c is true, run body and push 1